ClutchKick2207/Google-Career-Certificates/Foundations of Project Management/Embarking on a career in Project Management/02 - Learning about careers in Project Management.md

 		- Can be expressed via "coordination of efforts to achieve project deliverables" and "coordinate internal resources to ensure successful project completion"
 		- Project Management mainly looks at managing the coordination of resources to achieve the end goal
 		- One of the top skills any Project Manager can have
+	- **Organisation**
+		- Ability to stay focused on different tasks
+		- May come across phrases such as "solid organisational skills, including attention to detail and multitasking skills" and "highly organised"
+		- Organisational skills are important when it comes to project management
+	- **Leadership**
+		-